Rolling Wheel Animation

 The two ways to show movement on the Stage: 1. the vehicle moves across the background; 2. the vehicle is static and the background moves (however, even when the vehicle is static, the wheels keep turning/rolling).

-- F0r more credit, include one other Movie Clip Symbol in your animation.
+- When that’s all in place, add one other Movie Clip Symbol in your animation.
 For instance, Sun with Beams Moving or Bird with Wings Flapping.
+(Extra Credit if you come up with a new idea for a movie clip symbol)